ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * Mapping will be sent to the server during the next sync.
    * Biometrics will not be sent to the server.
 4. If not successful: Triggers an error message.
-5. Multiple users can be mapped to the machine by repeating the above flow.
-There is no limitation to the numbers of users mapped.
+5. Multiple operators can be mapped to the machine by repeating the above flow.
+There is no limitation to the numbers of operators mapped.

 #### B. Registration client enables capturing an officer's biometrics during on-boarding to support login, local duplicate checks, and registration submission
 The system performs the following steps: